General Information and FAQ

 We track all of your payments towards your Annual Family Contribution (as well as extra fees such as shoes, shirts, Winter Percussion, Winter Guard and individual sales credits) in an online database program called CutTime.
 Each student has their own CutTime account.
 Account statements are sent out periodically and you can view your account status and contact information any time within CutTime.

 You should receive a "magic link" to access CutTime shortly after completing your student's band forms.
 This link can be used to access your student's CutTime account at any time.
-Please reach out to the Band Boosters Secretary at any time if you need to be sent/resent the magic link.
+Please reach out to the Band Booster Secretary at any time if you need to be sent/resent the magic link.

 Who do I contact if I am not getting information?